 President & CEO, New Jersey Health Care Quality Institute

 Linda Schwimmer is the President and CEO of the New Jersey Health Care Quality Institute.
 The Quality Institute is a non-profit focused on improving the quality and affordability of health care in New Jersey.
 Ms. Schwimmer is also a member of the board of the Leapfrog Group, a national hospital safety advocacy group that issues the Hospital Safety Grade.
-She serves on the board of the Network for Regional Healthcare Improvement and sits on the Consensus Standards Approval as well as Palliative and End-of-Life Care Standing Committees for the National Quality Forum.
-She also serves on the Quality Improvement Advisory Committee for the NJ Department of Health and has made the NJ Biz Power 50 in Health Care list in 2015, 2016, and 2017.
+Ms. Schwimmer serves on the board of the Network for Regional Healthcare Improvement, is Vice Chair for the National Quality Forum (NQF) Consensus Standards Approval Committee, and also serves on the NQF Palliative and End-of-Life Care Standing Committee.
+Ms. Schwimmer also serves on the Quality Improvement Advisory Committee for the NJ Department of Health and has made the NJ Biz Power 50 in Health Care list in 2015, 2016, and 2017.
+Ms. Schwimmer was asked to co-chair Governor-elect Phil Murphy’s healthcare transition team.

 Prior to joining the Quality Institute, Ms. Schwimmer was Director of Strategic Relations & External Affairs at Horizon Healthcare Innovations, a subsidiary of Horizon Blue Cross Blue Shield of New Jersey.
 There, Schwimmer was on the leadership team that brought Accountable Care Organizations and the largest Patient Centered Medical Home program to New Jersey.